pezkins/messaging-app/team/api-contracts.md

 - `translatedContent` is automatically translated to receiver's preferred language
 - `targetLanguage` matches receiver's `preferredLanguage`
 - Translations are cached for future retrieval
+- `attachment` is null for text-only messages
+- Use `GET /api/attachments/download-url?key={attachment.key}` to get download URL

 ---